Special Subcommittee

 Chapters Who Didn't Change Their Name

-Some chapters have decided not to examine the issue further and is following Nation's lead.
-Many organizations are smaller chapters with a volunteer board, like ALAS.
-It becomes a capacity thing.
-Do you know a chapter you wish to add to this least (on either side, then email Aldo.Leopold.Audubon@gmail.com.
+Some chapters have decided not to examine the issue further and are following Nation's lead.
+Many organizations have smaller chapters with a volunteer board, like ALAS.
+It has become a capacity thing.
+Do you know a chapter you wish to add to this least (on either side, then email